-The trading prices of our ADSs are likely to be volatile and could fluctuate widely due to factors beyond our control.
-This may happen because of broad market and industry factors, like the performance and fluctuation in the market prices or the underperformance or deteriorating financial results of other similarly situated companies in China that have listed their securities in the United States in recent years.
-The securities of some of these companies have experienced significant volatility since their initial public offerings, including, in some cases, substantial price declines in the trading prices of their securities.
-The trading performances of these Chinese companies' securities after their offerings, including companies in the internet, real estate and real estate services businesses, may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
-In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting or other practices at other Chinese companies may also negatively affect the attitudes of investors towards Chinese companies in general, including us, regardless of whether we have engaged in such practices.
-In addition, securities markets may from time to time experience significant price and volume fluctuations that are not related to our operating performance, such as the large decline in share prices in the United States, China and other jurisdictions in late 2008, early 2009, the third quarter of 2011 and the second quarter of 2012, which may have a material adverse effect on the market price of our ADSs.
+The market price for our ADSs has been and may continue to be highly volatile and subject to wide fluctuations due to factors beyond our control, such as broad market and industry factors.
+The securities markets in the United States, China and elsewhere have experienced significant price and volume fluctuations that are not related to the operating performance of particular companies, particularly in recent years.
+The securities of some China-based companies that have listed their securities in the United States have experienced significant volatility since their initial public offerings, including, in some cases, substantial price declines in the trading prices of their securities.
+The trading performances of these Chinese companies' securities after their offerings may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
+Since 2011, some China-based companies became targets of short sellers.
+Any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting, corporate structure or other matters of other Chinese companies may also negatively affect the attitudes of investors towards Chinese companies in general, including us, regardless of whether we have conducted any inappropriate activities.
+Although we have confidence in our corporate governance practice and internal control over financial reporting, we cannot assure you that we will not be subject to such attack.
+Any negative news or perceptions about our corporate governance or accounting practice in the future, regardless of its merits, will negatively affect the trading performance of our ADSs.
+In addition, the global financial crisis and the ensuing economic recessions in many countries have contributed and may continue to contribute to extreme volatility in the global stock markets.

-In addition to market and industry factors, the price and trading volume for our ADSs may be highly volatile for factors specific to our own operations, including the following:
+In addition to the broad market and industry fluctuations, factors specific to our own operations may adversely affect the market price of our ADSs, including the following:

-- variations in our net revenues, earnings and cash flow; - announcements of new investments, acquisitions, strategic partnerships, or joint ventures by us or our competitors; - announcements of new services and expansions by us or our competitors; - changes in financial estimates by securities analysts; - fluctuations in our operating metrics; - additions or departures of key personnel; - release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - detrimental negative publicity about us, our competitors or our industry;

-- regulatory developments affecting us or our industry; and - potential litigation or regulatory investigations.
+- · variations in our net revenues, earnings and cash flow; - announcements of new investments, acquisitions, strategic partnerships, or joint ventures by us or our competitors; - · announcements of new services and expansions by us or our competitors; - changes in financial estimates by securities analysts; - · fluctuations in our operating metrics; - · additions or departures of key personnel; - · release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - detrimental negative publicity about us, our competitors or our industry; - · regulatory developments affecting us or our industry; and - potential litigation or regulatory investigations.